 The focus of our educational program is to teach to each child's individual needs and strengths.
-To further develop this in 2019, a coaching program was continued to support each teacher's development in the delivery of Reading and Writing through the implementation of Interactive Read Alouds and the structure of the writing block.
+To further develop, since 2019, a coaching program has been developed to support each teacher's development in the delivery of Reading and Writing through the implementation of Interactive Read Alouds and the structure of the writing block.
 This has seen a strong impact on academic achievement across the school.

 The school buildings are in excellent condition and there are dedicated specialist areas such as Visual Arts, Library and LOTE (Italian) rooms.
 As a school community we are fully committed to ensuring that children's social and emotional needs are catered for so that they are ready and able to concentrate on their learning.
-A Refurbishment Grant has recently been approved to redevelop and refurbish the four original classrooms and School Hall on the site to bring them up to current standards, and provide a more stimulating environment for the students.
+A Refurbishment Program commenced at the end of 2020 to redevelop and refurbish the four original classrooms and School Hall on the site to bring them up to current standards, and provide a more stimulating environment for the students.